 About Ransomware

-Ransomware is a variety of malicious software that encrypts or steals files so they cannot be used or are publicized.
+Ransomware is a variety of malware that encrypts or steals a victim's files so they are unusable or are made publicly available.
 Crypto-ransomware often locks the victim's computer.
-To prevent the carnage, the victim is required to send a certain ransom, usually in the form of a crypto currency such as Bitcoin, within a short period of time.
-It is never certain that paying the ransom will recover the damaged data or prevent its exposure to the public.
-Files can be altered or erased throughout a network based on the target's write permissions, and you cannot solve the strong encryption technologies used on the compromised files.
-A common ransomware attack vector is booby-trapped email, in which the user is tricked into responding to by means of a social engineering exploit known as spear phishing.
-This makes the email message to look as though it came from a familiar sender.
-Another common vulnerability is a poorly protected Remote Desktop Protocol port.
+To prevent the damage, the target is required to send a specified amount of money (the ransom), usually via a crypto currency such as Bitcoin, within a brief time window.
+There is no guarantee that paying the extortion price will recover the lost data or prevent its publication.
+Files can be altered or deleted across a network based on the target's write permissions, and you cannot break the strong encryption technologies used on the compromised files.
+A typical ransomware attack vector is spoofed email, whereby the target is lured into responding to by a social engineering exploit known as spear phishing.
+This causes the email message to look as though it came from a familiar source.
+Another popular vulnerability is an improperly protected Remote Desktop Protocol port.

-The ransomware variant CryptoLocker opened the new age of ransomware in 2013, and the monetary losses attributed to by the many strains of ransomware is estimated at billions of dollars annually, roughly doubling every other year.
-Famous examples include WannaCry, and Petya.
-Current headline threats like Ryuk, Sodinokibi and Spora are more elaborate and have caused more havoc than earlier versions.
-Even if your backup/recovery processes permit your business to restore your ransomed files, you can still be hurt by so-called exfiltration, where stolen documents are exposed to the public (known as "doxxing").
-Because additional variants of ransomware are launched every day, there is no certainty that traditional signature-based anti-virus filters will detect a new malware.
-If threat does appear in an email, it is important that your users have learned to be aware of social engineering techniques.
-Your last line of protection is a sound scheme for performing and keeping remote backups plus the deployment of dependable restoration platforms.
+CryptoLocker opened the modern era of ransomware in 2013, and the monetary losses attributed to by different strains of ransomware is estimated at billions of dollars per year, roughly doubling every two years.
+Famous attacks include WannaCry, and Petya.
+Recent headline variants like Ryuk, DoppelPaymer and Spora are more sophisticated and have caused more havoc than older versions.
+Even if your backup/recovery processes allow your business to restore your encrypted files, you can still be threatened by so-called exfiltration, where stolen documents are made public.
+Because additional variants of ransomware crop up every day, there is no guarantee that conventional signature-matching anti-virus filters will block the latest attack.
+If threat does appear in an email, it is critical that your users have learned to be aware of phishing techniques.
+Your last line of protection is a sound process for scheduling and retaining remote backups plus the deployment of dependable recovery tools.

-Ask Progent About the ProSight Crypto-Ransomware Readiness Report in Brasília
+Contact Progent About the ProSight Ransomware Readiness Testing in Brasília

-For pricing details and to learn more about how Progent's ProSight Ransomware Vulnerability Evaluation can enhance your protection against crypto-ransomware in Brasília, call Progent at
+For pricing information and to find out more about how Progent's ProSight Crypto-Ransomware Vulnerability Checkup can enhance your protection against ransomware in Brasília, call Progent at